laravel/docs/upgrade.md

 ### Environment Detection Updates

 For security reasons, URL domains may no longer be used to detect your application environment.
 These values are easily spoofable and allow attackers to modify the environment for a request.
-You should convert your environment detection to use machine host names (`hostname` command on Mac, Linux and Windows).
+You should convert your environment detection to use machine host names (`hostname` command on Mac, Linux, and Windows).

 ### Simpler Log Files